percy/percy-style/README.md

 $ bundle exec rubocop
 ```

 You do not need to include rubocop directly in your application's dependencies.
-Percy-style will include a specific version of `rubocop` and `rubocop-rspec` that is shared across all projects.
+Cw-style will include a specific version of `rubocop` and `rubocop-rspec` that is shared across all projects.